Find the existing values of the given text file and check if those records present or not in the Oracle database table

 Checking the data with Oracle database to return thee matched values

 I think this post helps to understand some basic operations on files along with dealing with oracle database to fetch the records.
-If you have any suggestions for this post then let us know by writing comments in below comment box.
+If you have any suggestions and query about this post then let us know by writing comments in below comment box.
+Happy Learning!!!

 Leave a Reply